 The watchwords of the climate discussion are mitigation and adaptation.
 We must mitigate the causes of climate change, while adapting to its effects.
-Mitigation means drastically cutting our production of carbon dioxide and other greenhouse gases - such as methane and chlorofluorocarbons - that prevent the sun's heat from radiating back out to space.
-Mitigation means moving towards clean energy sources such as wind, solar power, geothermal and tidal kinetics.
-It means closing coal-fired power plants, weaning our economy off oil and building a smart electrical grid.
+Mitigation means drastically cutting our production of carbon dioxide and other greenhouse gases - such

 Adaptation, on the other hand, means preparing to live with the effects of climatological changes, some of which are already underway, and some of which are inevitable, that is, 'in the pipeline'.
 Adaptation is both a technical and a political challenge.